Solving a generalized assignment problem by column generation and branch-and-price

 Decomposition

-In this example, we use Dantzig-Wolfe decomposition to break down the problem into a master problem and subproblems.
+In this example, we use a Dantzig-Wolfe decomposition to break down the problem into a master problem and as many subproblems as agents.
 The master problem coordinates the assignment of jobs to agents, while the subproblems handle the capacity constraints for each agent individually.

 1. Master Problem: The master problem is responsible for ensuring that each job is assigned to exactly one agent.
 It maintains the overall objective of minimizing the total cost.